Diegocortes15/itsense-qa-assessment/README.md

-# Selenium Automation Framework Saucedemo
+# IT Sense QA Assessment

 ## Dependencies used